fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/fixm-core.md

 This example represents a description of a fictitious formation of military aircraft composed of two Mirages 2000 and one Rafale which altogether constitute a single (formation) flight.
-This example is valid from a data structure point of view (it validates against the FIXM core XML schemas) but is not correct in so far as the sum of all `AircraftType.numberOfAircraft` properties does not match `Aircraft.formationCount`, which breaks a rule from [this chapter](general-guidance/general-rules-for-data-correctness).
-This example does not qualify as valid FIXM core usage.
+This example is valid from a data structure point of view (it validates against the FIXM Core XML schemas) but is not correct in so far as the sum of all `AircraftType.numberOfAircraft` properties does not match `Aircraft.formationCount`, which breaks a rule from [this chapter](general-guidance/general-rules-for-data-correctness).
+This example does not qualify as valid FIXM Core usage.

 ---